Contract playbooks in 2025: how experts are using them

 1. Choose a format for your playbook

-Foremost, decide how you want to create your playbook, and how you want it to be accessed.
+First, decide how you want to create your playbook, and where you want it to be accessed from.
 Traditionally, this information would be kept on paper and stored in filing cabinets within an office.
+Those days are over.

 The biggest benefit of digitizing your contract playbook by automating it using a contract tool like Juro is that you can centralize information and remove the discretion associated with using it.